pomber/code-surfer/packs/code-surfer/readme.md

 </CodeSurfer>
 ````

-Or set the theme for all the deck as any other [MDX Deck theme](https://github.com/jxnblk/mdx-deck#theming):
+Or set the theme for the whole deck as any other [MDX Deck theme](https://github.com/jxnblk/mdx-deck#theming):

 ````md
 import { CodeSurfer } from "code-surfer"